-- Stop thermal delivery by releasing the laser foot pedal - Allow MRI to continue acquiring the NeuroBlate Thermal Monitoring Sequence to allow all heated tissue to return to baseline temperature whenever a system fault occurs which immediately disables the laser and cooling functions.
+- Stop thermal delivery by releasing the laser foot pedal - Allow MRI to continue acquiring the NeuroBlate Thermal Monitoring Sequence to allow all heated tissue to return to baseline temperature disables the laser and cooling functions.

 For tissue adjacent to the probe, this may require up to 120 seconds.
 Tissue further away from the probe may take longer to return to baseline temperature.
 A Cooldown status bar displays a 120 second countdown when the foot pedal is released.